Skip to main content

 PyPy v7.3.5: release of 2.7 and 3.7

 We are releasing a PyPy 7.3.5 with bugfixes for PyPy 7.3.4, released April 4.
 PyPy 7.3.4 was the first release that runs on windows 64-bit, so that support is still "beta".
 We are releasing it in the hopes that we can garner momentum for its continued support, but are already aware of some problems, for instance it errors in the NumPy test suite (issue 3462).
-Please help out with testing the releae and reporting successes and failures, financially supporting our ongoing work, and helping us find the source of these problems.
+Please help out with testing the release and reporting successes and failures, financially supporting our ongoing work, and helping us find the source of these problems.

 • The new windows 64-bit builds improperly named c-extension modules with the same extension as the 32-bit build (issue 3443)